Thursday 05 June 2014

 In contrast to a normal commercial company, the Board of Directors has less power to manage the Premier League's affairs, with the shareholders being more active in the decision-making process, in that they are consulted on and make all significant commercial and operational decisions.

 Shareholder meetings, where such decisions are made, are held at regular intervals during the course of the season with the AGM taking place at the close of each season.
-During shareholder meetings decisions have been made on matters such as youth development, governance, solidarity payments and media facilities.
+During shareholder meetings decisions on a variety of topics.
+For rules proposals to be passed and introduced into the Premier League rule book, two thirds of the clubs (normally 14 out of the 20) have to vote in favour of them.

-The 20 clubs who will gather for the AGM this year will include the three promoted clubs, Cardiff City, Hull City and Crystal Palace.
-Before then, the Premier League asks the three clubs who were relegated from the Barclays Premier League at the end of the season (Wigan Athletic, Reading and Queens Park Rangers) to transfer back their share certificates that confirmed their status as a shareholder in the Premier League, which then cancels them.
+The 20 clubs who will gather for the AGM this year will include the three promoted clubs, Leicester City, Burnley and Queens Park Rangers.
+Before then, the Premier League asks the three clubs who were relegated from the Barclays Premier League at the end of the season (Norwich City, Fulham and Cardiff City) to transfer back their share certificates that confirmed their status as a shareholder in the Premier League, which then cancels them.

 Before the AGM, the Premier League Board of Directors meet and confirmation is made of the cancellation of the relegated clubs’ shares and the three new share certificates for the promoted clubs are signed by the Premier League directors and company secretary.
 The clubs are entered into the share register, as required under company law.

-At the AGM, Anthony Fry, the new Premier League Chairman, formally welcomes the new clubs to the League and the clubs are awarded their framed share certificates.
+At the AGM, Peter McCormick, the Acting Premier League Chairman, will formally welcome the new clubs to the League and the clubs are awarded their framed share certificates.